You should archive an EERE website or application when it no longer serves a purpose. Follow these guidelines for archiving.

 Create a Backup of the Website

 Always create a backup of your website before you take it down.
-If your website is in OpenText, you can contact EES and ask them to create a backup CD.
-If your website is hosted elsewhere, ask your website's developer to create either a backup CD or an electronic backup.
+Contact your lead contractor and ask them to create an electronic backup of the website.

 Decide Whether You Will Need Redirects or Bookmarks